gangelo/AutoTrader-Test-PP1.4/README.md

 Ruby 2.1.2 (https://www.ruby-lang.org/en/installation/)

 ## Running the application
-Run '$ ruby main.rb' from the command-line, and enter a string when prompted.
-The results will be displayed to the console.
+* Run '$ ruby main.rb' from the command-line.
+* Enter a string when prompted.
+* The results will be displayed to the console.

 ## Testing the application
 To run the tests